PROFESSIONS, VOCATIONS, AND BUSINESSES

 (3) The licensure board shall hold meetings, conduct hearings and keep records and minutes as are necessary to carry out its functions.

-(4) Authorize, by written agreement, the bureau of occupational licenses to act as its agent in its interests as set out in the written agreement.
+(4) Authorize, by written agreement, the division of occupational and professional licenses to act as its agent in its interests as set out in the written agreement.

 (5) Communicate disciplinary actions to relevant state and federal authorities, the national board for certification in occupational therapy (NBCOT), the American occupational therapy association (AOTA) and to other state occupational licensing authorities.